AliceO2Group/Readout/doc/configurationParameters.md

 Please see the provided example configuration files to see how they are usually arranged.

+It is possible to define some default parameters to be used in all matching sections by creating a section which name ends with "-\*" and containing some key-value pairs.
+These pairs are applied to all sections with similar names.
+Existing key-value pairs are not overwritten, but are defined according to these defaults if they don't exist.
+It can be useful to create multiple equipments with similar settings.

 ## Parameter types

 The following table describes the types used in the configuration, giving: